KnowageLabs/Knowage-Documentation/installation-guide/ka_inst_prereq.rst

 The enviroment in which Knowage will be installed must include a 1.8 JDK installation.
 Be sure that the JDK component is successfully installed and that the environment variable JAVA_HOME is properly configured.

-**[LINUX]** Define the JAVA_HOME variable inside the users’ file .bash_profile used in the installation process (root and tomcat, as shown in the following :numref:`instructions`):
+**[LINUX]** Define the JAVA_HOME variable inside the users’ file .bash_profile used in the installation process (root and tomcat, as shown in the following :numref:`instructionstosetthejava`):

-.. _instructions:
+.. _instructionstosetthejava:
 .. code-block:: bash
-      	 :caption: Instructions to set the JAVA_HOME variable for Linux environment.
-        :linenos:

  export JAVA_HOME=<root path of the Java installation>
  export JAVA_HOME=/usr/lib/jvm/jdk1.8.0_60/